So which one should you get?

 Our top pick for a computer microphone is the Blue Yeti.

 Microphone quality usually increases with price, so know that for the most part, your budget will determine how well you will sound.
 You will also want to consider the type of input you are using.
 USB and 3.5mm are common connections that work with both Mac and PC.

 Lastly, is portability import?
 Some of these mics are great for travel.

 Best All-Purpose Computer Microphones

 Our top choice for the best PC microphone is the Blue Yeti.
 Not only is the sound quality excellent for the price, but it has features that I’ve found I cannot live without (I use it on a Mac for podcasting).
 Whether you plan on using it for gaming, podcasting, voiceovers, YouTube videos, Skype calls, Hangouts, or all of the above, this mic excels.

 You can switch it between 4 modes so you can use it for solo speaking, conference calls, in-person interviews, music recording and more.

-You can plug in a pair of headphones and adjust the volume, change how sensitive the mic is (gain control), and it comes with a nice sturdy base that allows the mic to be adjusted to the correct position (every desk is different).
+You can plug in a pair of headphones and adjust the volume, change how sensitive the mic is (gain control), and it comes with a nice sturdy base that allows the mic to be adjusted to the correct position on your desktop (every desk is different).

 Not only is the Shure MV5 a good computer microphone, but it is Apple MFi Certified.
 That means you can connect it directly to an iOS device without any adapters.
 It includes both a USB cable and a Lightning cable, so you don’t have to worry about needing to buy a separate cable.